Guidance

 4. If an electronic shredder is not available, place the personal details page and the passport pieces into a confidential waste bin.

-Cancelling a British passport on Main Index
+Cancelling a British passport on our passport records

-The ‘status’ field on the MI passport record shows if a passport is ‘issued’ or has been ‘cancelled’.
+The ‘status’ field on the passport record shows if a passport is ‘issued’ or has been ‘cancelled’.

 • the system is unable to automatically cancel an old passport, because the customer holds an additional passport